junaidulhassan/LLMs-with-Langchain/README.md

 ## 🚀 How does LangChain help?
 The main value props of the LangChain libraries are:
 1. **Components**: composable building blocks, tools, and integrations for working with language models.
-Components are modular and easy-to-use, whether you are using the rest of the LangChain framework or not
+Components are modular and easy to use, whether you are using the rest of the LangChain framework or not
 2. **Off-the-shelf chains**: built-in assemblages of components for accomplishing higher-level tasks

 Off-the-shelf chains make it easy to get started.
 Components make it easy to customize existing chains and build new ones.